keboola/keboola-as-code/README.md

 docker-compose build
 ```

-Run the test suite and download the dependencies using this command:
+Run the test suite and download the dependencies using:

 ```
 docker-compose run --rm dev make tests